 - Contact a behaviorist.
-Dealing safely with behaviors that can lead to aggression requires the help of an accredited professional who can help you develop a desensitization and counter conditioning program that can help you and your dog.
+Dealing safely with behaviors that can lead to aggression requires the help of an accredited professional who can help you develop a desensitization and counter-conditioning program that can help you and your dog.

-- Learn about dog body language so that you can become much more aware if your dog is displaying anxious or worried behaviors.
+- Learn about dog body language so that you can become much more aware if your dog is displaying anxious or worrying behaviors.
 The growl generally occurs after the dog first gives many other warnings that owners often fail to realize.

 Of course, it’s not just toddlers your dog might be scared of – it can be anything from cats to lawnmowers!
 But either way, there are ways to help your fearful and anxious dog become less anxious.